zsmahi/SafeNuGet/README.md

 Want to contribute?
 -------------------
 Great!
-If you want to contribute to the list of unsafe libraries, please create a pull request, register it as an [issue](https://github.com/eoftedal/SafeNuGet/issues) or email me at erlend@oftedal.no.
+If you want to contribute to the list of unsafe libraries, please create a pull request, register it as an [issue](https://github.com/OWASP/SafeNuGet/issues) or email me at erlend.oftedal@owasp.org.

 Code contributions are also very welcome.
 Fork and create a pull request.

 Experience an issue?
 --------------------
-Register it here at github: [issues](https://github.com/eoftedal/SafeNuGet/issues)
+Register it here at github: [issues](https://github.com/OWASP/SafeNuGet/issues)